HHNK/hhnk-research-tools/README.md

 The naming should equal "v" + the version in pyproject.toml; e.g. `v2025.1.0`

-A secret has been configured in https://github.com/HHNK/hhnk-research-tools/settings/secrets/actions.\
+The [environment](https://github.com/HHNK/hhnk-research-tools/settings/environments) `release` has been created on Github and in it the secret `TESTPYPI_API_TOKEN` has been configured.
+Get this token from https://test.pypi.org/manage/account/ -> `API tokens`.

-When this release is published it will runn the gh action publish_on_release.yml.
+When this release is published it will run the gh action publish_on_release.yml.
 This runs:\
 `pixi run build`\
 `pixi run test`\